 - You can’t have a lower premium in return for a high deductible or co-pay.
 This is unlike some other insurance companies that allow you to have a lower premium, in return for paying thousands out of your own pocket.

 Do you offer insurance?

 My main service is financial services, however, I do help expat clients with financial planning more generally.
-That includes insurance.
+That includes health and life insurance.